PaddingFlow: Improving Normalizing Flows with Padding-Dimensional Noise: Experiments

 \section{Experiments}

-In this section, we first briefly explain why existing metrics are not suitable for evaluating our method on density estimation tasks, and introduce new metrics for evaluating density estimation models.
-We then evaluate PaddingFlow on unconditional density estimation (tabular datasets and datasets for VAE models), and the conditional density estimation, which is inverse kinematics (IK).
+In this section, firstly, we explain why existing metrics are not suitable for evaluating our method on density estimation tasks briefly, and introduce new metrics for evaluating density estimation models.
+Then, we evaluate PaddingFlow on unconditional density estimation (tabular datasets and VAE datasets), and conditional density estimation (IK experiments).